T-Python-Sep-24/UNIT-1-PROJECT/README.md

  - Type 'load_event' to load & view the saved event.
  - Type 'export_guests_to_csv' to export the guest list to a CSV file.

+### Example Usage:
+ Please Use These Event Names if You Like, So You Can Display All Event, Search Event, and Delete Event Also, You Can Add Guests to Thoes Events, Display All Guests in Thoes Events, Search for Guest, and Remove Guest and Many More Things You Can Do in My Program:
+ - Company Annual Meeting
+ - Product Launch Party
+ - Tech Conference 2024